Justice and civil status

 - de-index any hyperlink allowing access to the image;

-- provide any information that may be used to identify a person who has shared such an image or who is threatening to do so; or
+- provide any information that may identify a person behind such sharing or such a threat; or

-- comply with any other order appropriate in the circumstances.
+- do anything else appropriate in the circumstances.

-The court office will send the order to the persons concerned based on the information provided on the form.
-The court office will keep proof that the order was delivered in your court file.
+The court office will send the order to the persons named based on the information you provided on the form.
+The court office will keep proof in your court file that the order was sent.
+The court office will send you a copy of the order at the same time.

-The persons concerned must comply with the order as soon as it is sent to them.
+The persons named must do everything required of them as soon as the order is sent to them.
+They must act right away.

-You may send a copy of the order to the persons concerned if the court office is not able to send it based on the information you have provided, or if you want to make sure that the persons concerned receive it.
-However, you are never obliged to do so, especially if it makes you uncomfortable or if doing so may compromise your safety.
+You may send a copy of the order to the persons named if the court office is not able to send it based on the information you have provided or if you want to make sure that these persons have received it.
+However, you are not obliged to do so, especially if you do not feel comfortable or if doing so could compromise your safety.

-If you choose to send a copy of the order to the persons concerned, it is important to retain proof of delivery (for example, a certificate issued by a bailiff, confirmation that the email was received, or a screenshot of a private message).
+If you choose to send a copy of the order to the persons named, it is important to keep proof you sent it (for example, a certificate issued by a bailiff, an automated response confirming an email was delivered, or a screenshot of a private message).

 Failure to comply with an order

-You can make a police report if you notice that a person concerned has failed to comply with the order—for example, if they have not deleted an intimate image from a website.
+You can make a police report if you notice that a person named has not done what the judge ordered them to do, such as deleting an intimate image from a website.
 Making a police report is the simplest way to ensure the order is enforced.
 It is also free.

-Before you make a report, go to the civil office of a courthouse in your judicial district with the number of the court record file associated with the order.
-Ask the court office for a copy of the order’s proof of notification.
+Before you make a report, go to the civil office of a courthouse in your judicial district with the court record file number associated with your order.
+Ask for a copy of the “proof of notification” that the order was sent by the court office.

 Then, go to a police station to make a report.
 Bring with you:

-- the order (the police won’t have access to it otherwise);
+- your order (the police won’t have access to it otherwise);

-- a copy of the proof of notification from the court office;
+- a copy of the proof of notification that the order was sent by the court office;

-- any other proof that the notice was sent (if you chose to send a copy yourself).
+- any other proof that the order was sent (if you chose to send a copy yourself).

-The police will investigate the failure to comply with the order.
-Then, the police department will transfer the file to the Director of Criminal and Penal Prosecutions (DCPP).
+The police investigate the failure to comply with the order.
+Then, the police transfer the file to the Director of Criminal and Penal Prosecutions (Directeur des poursuites criminelles et pénales, or DPCP).

-- A fine of $5,000 to $50,000 per day for a website, an enterprise, a non-profit organization, or the officer, director, or representative who ordered, authorized, or consented to non-compliance with the order;
+- a fine of $5,000 to $50,000 per day for a website, a company, a non-profit organization (as well as the officer, director, or representative who ordered, authorized, or consented to non-compliance with the order);

 - a prison term of up to 18 months.

-You also have the option to bring proceedings for civil contempt of court against anyone who has failed to comply with the order.
-You can file such proceedings in person at the civil office of a courthouse in your judicial district.
+You also have the option to bring civil proceedings for contempt of court against anyone who has not done what the judge ordered them to do.
+You must file such proceedings at the civil office of a courthouse in your judicial district.
 There are court costs to file civil proceedings.
 You may also need to hire a lawyer to assist you.

 Validity of an order

-The order is thus valid forever and applies to all the intimate images you identified in your application.
+The order is thus valid forever for all the intimate images you identified in your application.
 For example, if you notice that a person named in the order deleted the intimate image from where it was initially posted but then posted the same intimate image again in the same or a different location later, your order is still valid for that intimate image.
-You may choose to send the person concerned a copy of the same order as a reminder, or you can make a police report.
+You may choose to send the person named a copy of the same order as a reminder, or you can make a police report.

-However, if you learn that a new intimate image is circulating that you did not identify in your application for an order—for example, a different image that you were not aware of or a new deepfake—you must file a new application for an order for this new intimate image.
+However, if you learn that a new intimate image is circulating that you did not identify in your application for an order—for example, a different image that you were not aware of or a new deepfake—you must apply for a new order for this new intimate image.

 Contesting an order

-All persons named in an order have 30 days to contest it for either of the following reasons:
+Each person named in an order has 30 days to contest it for either of the following reasons:

-- The person represented in the image did not have a reasonable expectation of privacy (for example, because the person who shared the image had their consent to share it).
+- The person represented in the image did not have a reasonable expectation of privacy (for example, because the person who shared the image had their consent).

 The order remains in force during an application for annulment or an appeal.
-All persons named in an order must still comply with the order (for example, by deleting the image immediately and destroying all copies).
+Each person named in the order must still do what the judge ordered them to do (for example, delete the image immediately and destroy all copies).

 Damages

-You can demand that a person who shared your intimate images, or threatened to do so, compensate you financially for the harm you have suffered.
-This sum of money will go to you, unlike fines, which are payable to the State.
+You can demand that a person who shared your intimate image, or threatened to do so, compensate you financially for the harm you have suffered.
+You can thus receive a sum of money, whereas fines are payable to the State.

 To recover damages, you must file a civil liability claim.

-The law presumes that the person who shared the intimate image or threatened to do so has committed a civil fault.
-To avoid paying damages, they must prove that they did not commit a civil fault—for example, that they had your consent to share the image.
-You are under no burden to prove the reverse.
+The law presumes that the person who shared the intimate image or threatened to do so has committed a fault.
+To avoid paying you damages, they must prove that they did not commit a fault—for example, that they had your consent to share the image.
+You do not have to prove the opposite.

-If you are seeking $15,000 or less in damages, you must file a claim with the Court of Québec’s Small Claims Division.
+If you are seeking $15,000 or less in damages, you must file your claim with the Court of Québec’s Small Claims Division.

-If the amount of damages you seek exceeds $15,000, you must file a claim with the Court of Québec’s Civil Division or the Superior Court of Québec (links in French only), depending on the amount sought.
+If you are seeking more than $15,000 in damages, you must file your claim with the Court of Québec’s Civil Division or the Superior Court of Québec depending on the amount sought.

-You may need to hire a lawyer to assist you.
+You may need to hire a lawyer to help you with this process.

 Non-consensual sharing of an intimate image is a crime.

-If the person represented in the image is under 18 years of age or is presented as though they are under 18 years of age, it is also considered child pornography.
-The crime of child pornography will be known as “child sexual abuse material” beginning in October 2025.
+If the person represented in the image is under 18 years of age or is presented as though they are under 18 years of age, it is also child pornography.
+As of October 2025, the crime of child pornography is called “child sexual abuse material” (CSAM).

 You can also apply for financial assistance under the Indemnisation des victimes d’actes criminels (crime victim compensation — IVAC) program.